7Eltantawy/TemplaGen/README.md

 ## Available cases

+- The following docs of cases copied from [change-case](https://github.com/blakeembrey/change-case/blob/master/README.md) packages
 - `camelCase`
+  - Transform into a string with the separator denoted by the next word capitalized.
+  - test string |-> testString
 - `capitalCase`
+  - Transform into a space separated string with each word capitalized.
+  - test string |-> Test String
 - `constantCase`
+  - Transform into upper case string with an underscore between words.
+  - test string |-> TEST_STRING
 - `dotCase`
+  - Transform into a lower case string with a period between words.
+  - test string |-> test.string
 - `headerCase`
+  - Transform into a dash separated string of capitalized words.
+  - test string |-> Test-String
 - `noCase`
+  - Transform into a lower cased string with spaces between words.
+  - testString |-> test string
 - `paramCase`
+  - Transform into a lower cased string with dashes between words.
+  - test string |-> test-string
 - `pascalCase`
+  - Transform into a string of capitalized words without separators.
+  - test string |-> TestString
 - `pathCase`
+  - Transform into a lower case string with slashes between words.
+  - test string |-> test/string
 - `sentenceCase`
+  - Transform into a lower case with spaces between words, then capitalize the string.
+  - testString |-> Test string
 - `snakeCase`
+  - Transform into a lower case string with underscores between words.
+  - test string |-> test_string

 ## Extension settings